Volunteers with the Junior Achievement program taught third-graders at Margaret Mead Elementary School how a city functions.

 - Thoreau Elementary, Kirkland

 The district assigns a student to attend a Pull-out Quest school based on his/her home school.
 School assignment is subject to change.
-For more information on Quest school placement, view the 2017-18 Quest Feeder Pattern.
+For more information on Quest school placement, view the 2018-19 Elementary Quest School Assignment Chart.

 Fee-based transportation is available for Pull-out Quest students from the neighborhood home school to and from the Quest school site.
 Parents/guardians are responsible for arranging transportation to and from the neighborhood home school.
 View the Pull-out Quest Bus Schedules.